 Personal loans come in two distinct flavors and the one you choose will make a big difference in how much you can borrow and how much interest you pay.

-Lenders tend to be cautious in making both secured and unsecured loans.
-Repossessing a car or foreclosing on a house can take time, and the condition of the collateral is never certain, so lenders want to know a lot about a borrower’s income and credit history before issuing a secured loan.
-Unsecured loans are a bigger problem, since repayment is just a contractual obligation.
-For that reason, the size of unsecured loans is often much smaller than secured ones and the amount of interest charged on balances due is usually much greater.
+- Qualifying can be more difficult: Repossessing a car or foreclosing on a house can take time, and the condition of the collateral is never certain, so lenders want to know a lot about a borrower’s income and credit history before issuing a secured loan.

 Secured loans are the backbone of the housing and automobile economy.
 Without home mortgages, very few people would be able to afford America’s real estate prices.
 And most would balk at new car prices since they don’t keep large reserves of cash in their bank accounts.